 Like Penang, Melaka is also home to street arts.
 Along Melaka River, you will stumble upon a variety of street arts, most of them with human figures.

-It’s a lot of fun exploring around the city looking for street arts.
+It’s a lot of fun exploring around the city looking for street art.
 The most noticeable street art is the Nyonya paintings in the picture below.

 Take a Photo in Christ Church

-Melaka’s Christ Church was built by the Dutch in 1753.
+Melaka’s Christ Church was built by the Dutch in 1753, and is an iconic place to visit in Melaka.
 Taking 12 years to build, Christ Church is now one of the landmarks of Melaka.
-The 8 feet long ceiling beams were cut in one-piece and constructed without joints.
+The 8 feet-long ceiling beams were cut in one piece and constructed without joints.

 The bright red color of Christ Church makes it a popular spot for photos.
 Tourists and vendors are concentrated in the area, contributing to the huge crowd.